 We recognize that time is as limited as money, so we’re constantly looking for ways to help small businesses attract and retain more customers with less time and effort.
 Here are a few ways Womply can help out:

-- Use our new automatic email marketing engine, Womply Customer Engagement, to get more customers to come back.
+- Use our automatic email marketing engine to get more customers to come back.

-- Use our Get Reviews tool to encourage happy customers to write about their experience on Yelp, Google, and other popular sites.
+- Use our Womply to encourage happy customers to write about their experience on Yelp, Google, and other popular sites.
 A one-star rating bump could mean 39% more revenue!